eepgwde/jspring0/spring0/xtra/docs/maven1.md

-# Spring0 - Development environments
+# Spring0 - Tricks with Maven

 Developers need to work with an IDE and with Maven.